tytydraco/yessleep/out/I_may_be_parasocial_but_I_swear_I_had_nothing_to_do_with_it.md

 "Ton said he doesn't know who you are dear... the police want to know why you were at the crime scene, how you knew where the girl would take him.
 They think... they think you might be an accomplice...."

 "I...
 I... no, no no, I'm the hero here!
-I was going to save him, so we would finally met and become 'irl' friends."
+I was going to save him, so we would finally met and become close 'irl'."

 "I really shouldn't be privy to this... but the rumor is that you were obsessed?
 I heard they confiscated your computer.
 Apparently there were hundreds of hours of clips and VODs saved...
 I'm sorry dear... but I hope you have a good lawyer." she said leaving the room.